Aronnax9000/MamaSaidStringBand/lyrics/parody/FarInRove.md

 When you say Sushi,
 and I'll buy

-It's seaweed wrapped, with some roe
+Seaweed wrapped up, around roe
 that's all that I can afford

 Botulism free, with little Mercury